Select therapeutic use:

 Sulfonylurea (2nd generation).

-Increased risk of cardiovascular mortality.
-Hypoglycemia, cholestatic jaundice, GI disturbances, allergic skin reactions, photosensitivity, blood dyscrasias, hepatic porphyria.
+Hypoglycemia, cholestatic jaundice (rare), nausea, epigastric fullness, heartburn, allergic skin reactions, photosensitivity, blood dyscrasias, hepatic porphyria, hyponatremia.

 PresTab 1.5mg—100; 3mg—100, 500, 1000; 6mg—100, 500